Starting a blog is easy.

 As another example of this WPX Hosting designated Matthew Woodward of SEO Bloggers as their ‘official mascot’ for product promotion.
 Your opportunities will lie in the niche you’ve chosen, as well as the strength of your audience.

-More indexed pages means a higher chance of ranking well in search, leading to greater traffic volume.
+More indexed pages mean a higher chance of ranking well in search, leading to greater traffic volume.
 The more visitors you have, the higher your volume of conversion will typically be.
 In fact, many B2B marketers are convinced blogging is the most important type of content online.

 3. Just for fun